It’s a common question to be asked: What is your approach in therapy?

 I have had an eclectic two-decade career with all sorts of experiences and trainings, and I’ve integrated all of this learning into what I do today.
 I also never stop learning.
 I’m always reading or listening to something to expand my knowledge base or broaden my perspective.

 You will see some therapists advertise themselves as specific types – somatic, CBT, EMDR, IFS, etc. And I am in no way disparaging any of these specialized approaches; some of it is very effective, especially for specific issues.
 But sticking to one thing just isn’t me.
-(I can also tell you that some – not all, but some – of these things move in trends.
-Some of what is hot now in therapy will almost certainly be uncool – or repackaged under a new name – in 15-20 years.)

 That said, here are my areas of focus in my approach: